OSOceanAcoustics/echodataflow/docs/source/logging/howtolog.md

 *Pros*: Easy access to centralized logs, integration with other AWS services, and built-in log retention policies.

 *Cons*: Requires AWS infrastructure, potential cost implications, and dependency on network latency for log delivery.

-### Utilizing Dask Worker Streams for Echoflow Logs
-**Overview**: Configures Dask worker streams to handle Echodataflow logs, which can be straightforward if the exact log order is not crucial.

-**Trade-offs**:

-*Pros*: Simplicity in setup, direct integration with Dask, and minimal infrastructure requirements.

-*Cons*: Log order may not be precise, potential difficulty in correlating logs across workers, and less robust compared to centralized solutions.

 ### Advanced Logging with Kafka and Elastic Stack
 **Overview**: Leverages Kafka for log aggregation and Elastic Stack for log analysis and visualization, offering a robust solution for those with the necessary infrastructure.